aselshall/rm/hw/class-presentation2.md

 ## [Class Presentation 2 - Introduction](https://aselshall.github.io/rm/hw/class-presentation2)

 ### Objective
 You will present your in-depth literature review, research questions, and objectives to the class.
 Use this opportunity to refine your research proposal through class feedback and discussion.
-This is to ensure that your introduction effectively sets the stage for your research by clearly defining the context, significance, research question, and objectives of your study.
+This is to ensure that your introduction effectively sets the stage for your research by clearly defining the context, significance, research question, and objectives of your [research proposal](https://aselshall.github.io/rm/hw/proposal-outline)

 ### Presentation information
 - You have **25 minutes** including discussion and transition time.